 What My Hobby Taught Me About Seeking Advice

 Most people start their research on Google but fail to realize that everyone has a unique set of circumstances and goals, so general advice isn’t going to get you where you need to be, at least not efficiently.
-There are a lot of resources out there for people looking for investment guidance, or advice on financial responsibility.
-I’m not going to mention any names, but in most cases, these resources are selling subscriptions and can only give advice to what I refer to as the lowest-common-denominator.
+There are a lot of resources out there for people looking for investment guidance or advice on financial responsibility.
+I’m not going to mention any names, but in most cases, these resources are selling subscriptions and can only give advice to what I refer to as the “lowest common denominator.”
 One question that I often hear is, “How much cash should I keep in my savings account?”.
 Well, it depends.
-If you are someone who is paid a salary, with all of the right credentials, good job security, a good credit score, and a healthy balance sheet, then you probably don’t need as much in your rainy-day fund as a small business owner with a seasonal income.
+If you are someone who is paid a salary, with all of the right credentials, good job security, a good credit score, and a healthy balance sheet?
+Or are you a small business owner with seasonal income, employees on payroll, and other business overhead?
+The former doesn’t need as much in savings as the latter.

 Whether you’re still googling, asking a friend, or consulting with a professional, the more details you can provide the better.
 I saw a question posted the other day from someone who was building a garden bed.
 They asked, “What other types of wood could I use for this project?”.
 Again, it depends.
-We can assume their project will be outside, but are they looking to reduce cost, increase quality, and will they be using this for food or flowers?
-All of these additional details could help the effectiveness of the advice they will be getting.
+We can assume their project will be outside, but are they looking to reduce cost or increase quality?
+Will they be using this for food or flowers?
+All of these additional details will help the nature of the advice they will be getting.
+After all, you don’t want to be eating tomatoes grown in a garden bed made of cheap, reused, chemically treated wood.
 A better way to ask this may be, “What is the best wood to use for a garden bed that will be exposed to the elements and be used for growing vegetables?”.
 Through the financial scope, this could be like someone asking, “Where is the best place to save for retirement when I’m just starting a new job and want to save on taxes?” as opposed to, “Where is the best place to save?”.

-This one is not new to me, I can actually hear my dad’s voice as I’m writing this sentence, but in my opinion, this is one of the most important lessons to learn.
-There are a lot of different tools out there and a lot of them seem to have similar purposes.
-The differences become clear in the ease of use and more importantly, the quality of the result.
-Sure I can try to hand-cut a 45-degree angle with a circular saw.
-It will take a lot of time and will likely not be 100% perfect, but if I use a miter saw (which is built for this purpose) to make that same cut, it will take less time and each cut will be exactly what I need.
+This one is not new to me.
+I can actually hear my dad’s voice as I write this sentence, but in my opinion, this is one of the most important lessons to learn.
+There are a lot of different tools out there and a lot of them seem to do the same thing.
+The differences become clear in the ease of use and, more importantly, the quality of the result.
+Sure, I can try to cut a 45-degree angle by hand with a circular saw and a speed square.
+It will take a lot of time and will likely not be 100% perfect, but if I use a miter saw (which is built for this purpose) to make that same cut, it will take less time, and each cut will be exactly what I need.
+Not to mention, I also get to add a new tool to my collection!
 The same goes for financial advice.
 There are a lot of different ways to save and invest, but making sure you are using the right investments and saving your money in the right places will have a huge impact on the quality and success of your goals.

 View related content at the links below: